NFL Sharp Betting Picks

 How to Read NFL Odds

-Reading NFL Point Spreads
+Reading NFL Point Spreads: "Margin of Victory" Bets

 The juice, seen here in the American odds format, is the payout structure of the bet.
 Bettors at -110 would have to pay $11 for every $10 they want to profit.
 Again, this is the tax or "vig" of placing the bet.

-Use our Odds Calculator to calculate any bet amount or conversion.
+If you want full confidence in your calculations, check out our Odds Calculator to calculate any bet amount or conversion.

 NFL moneyline bets are simply bets on which team will win the game.
 Unlike spread bets, the margin of victory does not matter for moneyline wagers.